Best Free Stock Trading Apps

 Schwab also offers managed portfolios for no advisory fee - something that other robo-advisors don't.
 This will save you a lot of money if you choose to go the automated route.
 The minimum for this option is $5,000.[11]

-On the Charles Schwab app, you can:
+On the Charles Schwab app, you get these features:

 Charles Schwab Pros and Cons